tahnhuy/Project_DBMS/FunctionSummary.md

 This document maps all actively used database objects that are actually called from C# repositories and forms.
 Read/list/detail queries now use TVFs.
 Create/update/delete actions remain stored procedures.

 **Project Status**: Reads via TVFs; mutations via stored procedures.
-Full Account management with automatic Customer/Employee creation.
+Full Account management for manager/saler with automatic Employee creation and SQL Login/User provisioning.

 ---